devsonni/MPC-Autonomous-Vehicles/README.md

 # MPC-Autonomous-Vehicles
-This repository contains the code for model predictive controller for controlling autonomous vehicles.
+This repository contains the code for nonlinear model predictive controller for controlling autonomous vehicles using bicycle kinematic model.